Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/InformationPopup.md

 ---

 # InformationPopup
-`InformationPopup` can represent 3 types of Tizen Wearable EFL popup style.
-InformationPopup is useful to show any information or warning.
+`InformationPopup` can represent three types of Tizen Wearable EFL popup style shown in the following figures.
+This popup is used to display any information or warning.

-*`InformationPopup` is displayed separately from any control.
-So you can't set this in XAML file.*
+*Since `InformationPopup` does not adhere as a control, this popup cannot be set in the XAML file.*

 | ![information_popup1](data/information_popup1.png)| ![information_popup2](data/information_popup2.png) | ![information_popup3](data/information_popup3.png) |
 |:---------:|:-----------:|:------:|
 |Single text|Bottom button|Progress|

 ## Create single text InformationPopup
 Single text `InformationPopup` is used for displaying text.
-It is similar to `Toast` popup.
-But this popup doesn't disappear automatically.
+It is similar to the `Toast` popup, but this popup does not disappear automatically.

- `Text` property can be set with text. `BackButtonPressed` event occurs when user press back button of the device.
-If you want to dismiss popup when this event occurred, you should add `Dismiss()` in `BackButtonPressed` event handle code.
+ `Text` property can be set with text.
+When you press the back button of the device, `BackButtonPressed` event occurs.
+To dismiss the popup that occurs during this event, add `Dismiss()` in the `BackButtonPressed` event handle code.

-_This guide's code example uses WearableUIGallery's TCInformationPopup code at the test\WearableUIGallery\WearableUIGallery\TC\TCInformationPopup.xaml.cs_
+For more information, see [InformationPopup  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.InformationPopup.html).

-For more information.
-Please refer to [InformationPopup  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.InformationPopup.html)
+_The code example of this guide uses TCInformationPopup code of WearableUIGallery.
+The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCInformationPopup.xaml.cs_

 **C# file**
 ```cs